OveringOwl/JarGone/README.md

-# JarGone - Simple Text
+# JarGone - Simple Language

 <h3 align="center">Simplify complex jargon by translating it into clear, accessible language with a single click!</h3>